nitesht2/Unicorn-Companies-Data-Analysis-Visualization/README.md

 I used python in Google Collab to clean and analyzed the data.

-## Clean Data

-Here is the clean data
+📍 Here is the clean data
-## Google Collab: Notebook
-Here is the detail of the project
+📍 Here is the detail of the project

 ## Author
 - [@nitesht2](https://github.com/nitesht2)